olga24912/SGTK/README.md

 ### Linkage sources

 `--fr <file_name_1> <file_name_2> `
- A pair of files with left reads and file with right reads for paired-end/mate-pair DNA library with forward-reverse orientation in FASTQ/FASTA format.
+ A pair of files with left and right reads for paired-end/mate-pair DNA library with forward-reverse orientation in FASTQ/FASTA format.
 Input reads are aligned to contigs using [minimap2](https://github.com/lh3/minimap2).

 `--rf <file_name_1> <file_name_2> `
- A pair of files with left reads and file with right reads for paired-end/mate-pair DNA library with reverse-forward orientation in FASTQ/FASTA format.
+ A pair of files with left and right reads for paired-end/mate-pair DNA library with reverse-forward orientation in FASTQ/FASTA format.

 `--ff <file_name_1> <file_name_2> `
- A pair of files with left reads and file with right reads for paired-end/mate-pair DNA library with forward-forward orientation in FASTQ/FASTA format.
+ A pair of files with left and right reads for paired-end/mate-pair DNA library with forward-forward orientation in FASTQ/FASTA format.